Syllogism

 1. View Hint View Answer Discuss in Forum

-First premise is Particular Affirmative (I-type).
+First Premise is Universal Affirmative (A-type).

 Second Premise is Universal Negative (E-type).

-First premise is Particular Affirmative (I-type).
+First Premise is Universal Affirmative (A-type).

 Second Premise is Universal Negative (E-type).

-This is Conclusion III.
+This is Conclusion II.